OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 - 20x White, 3x dead = Failure rate of 15%
 - 10x Black, 1x dead = Failure rate of 10%

 Overall the blended rate is around 10%.
 So for every 100 boards ordered expect to get 10 dead ones give or take.
-This should be factored in when placing orders ofr commercial purposes or group buys.
+This should be factored in when placing orders for commercial purposes or group buys.

 Of those that arrived dead there have only been a few that I have been able to get working again, usually due to soldering issues on the SMD parts.